gregemel/RiskPOC/README.md

 The code is imcomplete (May 2015).
 There is no graphical user interface and is not a playable game.

-The solution is broken into the rules engine and the unit tests.
+The solution is divided into the rules engine and the unit tests.

 The rules engine code is devided into models and services.